How Many Pages a Day Should I Read? Find Your Number

 Practical rule: The best daily reading number is the one you can hit often enough to build trust in yourself.

 There's nothing wrong with wanting a benchmark.
 Benchmarks are useful.
 The mistake is treating them like universal truth.
 Some readers thrive with a steady page quota.
 Others do better with a time block and let pages fall where they may.
-Some need a small floor on busy days and a bigger stretch target on normal days.
+Many do best with a small floor on busy days and a bigger stretch target on normal days.

 That's the better question to ask: not "What number should everyone hit?" but "What number fits the kind of reader I'm trying to be?"